Welcome back to another kTip with Kak Varley. Today, I want to talk about why 80% is great for business marketing…

 And this goes into advertising… Advertising is not perfect either.
 If anyone tells you advertising, online advertising specifically, is like some kind of like, ‘you’re gonna make a million bucks’ (and all this, that, and the other).
 That’s not true.
 That’s simply not true.

 You have to go into everything with an 80% mindset.
-You have to do that to actually get anything done.
+You have to do that actually to get anything done.
 This is why 80% is good for business marketing.

 20% and the “3 L’s”